Lady Bird Deed

 Lady Bird Deeds and Title Insurance

-Given the benefits of lady bird deeds, one may ask why they are only available in five states.
+Given the benefits of lady bird deeds, one may ask why they are only available in a handful of states.
 The answer has to do with title insurance.
 Title insurance is an essential part of most real estate transactions.
 If a title insurance company will not insure title, then the deed will create costly title issues that require corrective legal action.

 Title insurance companies are private businesses.
 It is up to the company to decide whether it will issue a title policy.
 If the title company won’t insure title passed using a particular type of deed (like a lady bird deed), then that kind of deed should be avoided.
 It doesn’t matter if the deed is in the correct format for recording.
 It doesn’t matter if the parties agree to the terms of the deed.
 It doesn’t even matter if a statute authorizes the deed.
 If the deed does not transfer insurable title, it should not be used.